Darian’s story is about how Darian and his mother taught me that everyone should be given the opportunity to be celebrated.

 As you may have read elsewhere, I was as an occupational therapist for more than 25 years.
 For many of those years, I worked with children and their families.
 And with many autistic children.

-Decades ago, the province of New Brunswick started additional funding for services to pre-school aged children with autism.
+Decades ago, the province of New Brunswick, Canada started additional funding for services to pre-school aged children with autism.
 One of the services funded was occupational therapy.
 Early on, it was only one-on-one therapy, usually delivered in the child’s home.
 Sometimes at daycare.
 After a little while, another occupational therapist and I started to pilot an occupational therapy school readiness group.
 Because many of the children we treated in occupational therapy were going off to school soon.
 Most lacked some of the skills they would likely need for a successful start to Kindergarten.

 Darian was one of the children in our very first group.
 Although he attended daycare, the morning group was his first experience with a more structured setting.
 Therefore, we organized our pre-school group to mimic some aspects of Kindergarten.
-Also, for the children to practice some specific skills that needed help.
+Also, we prepared activities for the children to practice some specific skills that needed help.
 Like fine motor-skills, gross-motor skills, and sensory-motor skills.

 On the last morning of our pre-school group, I was an office supply store, picking up ink for my printer.
-By chance (Maybe some sort of divine intervention or the universe’s alignment) I happened to walk down the aisle that had printed certificates.
+By chance (maybe some sort of divine intervention or the universe’s alignment) I happened to walk down the aisle that had printed certificates.
 Now, this was decades ago, at a time before there was so much available online in digital format.
 Almost as an afterthought, I picked up certificates for our group.
 However, we had not discussed handing anything out to the children on the last day.
 Forgive us.
 It was our first such group and we learned as much as the children in it!

 Subsequently, and hurridly before the group started the other occupational therapist and I prepared the certificates for each of the children.